awk(1p) - phpMan

 8. The token NUMBER shall represent a numeric constant.
 Its form and

-numeric value shall be equivalent to either of the tokens floating-
+numeric value shall either be equivalent to the decimal-floating-

-constant or integer-constant as specified by the ISO C standard,
+constant token as specified by the ISO C standard, or it shall be a

-cepts Derived from the ISO C Standard ), the behavior is undefined.
+Section 1.1.2, Concepts Derived from the ISO C Standard), the

 9. A sequence of underscores, digits, and alphabetics from the porta-

-ning with an underscore or alphabetic, shall be considered a word.
+score> or alphabetic character, shall be considered a word.

 10. The following words are keywords that shall be recognized as indi-